AudDMusic/audd-go/examples/StreamTracksToSpotifyPlaylist/README.md

-This is an example of an interaction with the AudD API.
+*StreamTracksToSpotifyPlaylist* is an example of an interaction with the AudD API.

 ## What it does

-It's a tool for streams that once there a new song on a stream, adds it to a Spotify playlist.
+It's a tool for streams that adds new songs to a Spotify playlist once they appear on a stream.

 It works with YouTube streams and Spotify broadcasts, as well as with online radio stations.
 HLS, DASH, RTMP, M3U, other formats are also supported.